-Our best option is to stay away from plastic, but that isn’t so easily done with plastic all around us.
+Our best option is to stay away from plastic.
+But that isn’t so easily done with plastic all around us.
 If you are going to use it, we need to remember which ones are ok to use and which ones are bad.

 To summarize, plastic number #2, #4, #5 are generally considered “safe.”
 I would still be careful about adding hot beverages or even microwaving them even though they print it on the package.

 Plastic number #1, #3, #6, and number #7 should be used with extreme caution, especially around food or drink.
 Of these plastics number #, 1 isn’t too terrible but needs to be stored in a cool place and should not be reused.